Who Maintains the Policy During Separation?

 Once your divorce is finalized, update the following on your homeowners policy:

 These may seem like administrative details, but outdated contact information can mean missed renewal notices, billing failures, and accidental lapses.
-Similarly, if your policy is tied to how cancellations work, make sure you understand what triggers an automatic cancellation so you're not caught off guard.
+Understanding how to read your home insurance policy can help you spot which sections need to be updated after a life change like divorce.

 Frequently Asked Questions